 Living in halls

 What happens when you move in?

 The halls operate an intake weekend, usually over the last weekend in September.
-In 2014 the dates are Friday 19, Saturday 20 and Sunday 21 September.
+In 2018 the dates are Friday 21, Saturday 22 and Sunday 23 September.
 Contracts start from either the Friday or the Saturday, but even if your contract starts on the Saturday, you can still move in on the Friday.
 Remember to book your arrival slot through our e-induction information.
 Once you arrive you are checked in and given your keys, provided that you have signed the contract and made all the necessary advance payments.
-Enrolment week then starts on the Monday afterwards (Monday 22 September) and your course teaching starts the week after that (Monday 29 September).
+Enrolment & Freshers week then starts on the Monday afterwards (Monday 24 September) and your course teaching starts the week after that (Monday 1 October).

 Do I need to move out during vacations?